Choosing the right paint color can bring a tired room back to life, and can make an outdated kitchen with oak cabinets look updated.

 If your kitchen doesn’t have many windows, I would steer away from this shade.

-This smokey dark blue color pairs so well with the orangey tone of the wood.
+This smokey dark blue color pairs so well with the orange or yellow tone of the wood.

 Click here for more details on Sherwin Williams Charcoal Blue.